oranc360/exersiceNetwork/README.md

-# exersiceNetwork222
+# about
-the project is a searching pictures.
+the project is a searching pictures from the pixabay website.